rhaldkhein/vscode-xrest-client/README.md

 1. `*.req.js` - for request files
 2. `*.rc.js` - for common request configuration files

+No other requirements or installation!

 ## Basic Usage

-Dead simple example usage, with just URL.
+Dead simple example, with just URL.

 #### 1. Create a request file.
 Write the following code inside `mytodos.req.js`